mesoSPIM/mesoSPIM-control/README.md

 To ensure safe transition to a new version, we recommend fresh installation of each new version into a separate folder (e.g. `mesoSPIM-control-Jan2025`) using the steps above.
 In order to unlock all new features, please review and add new sections from the [demo config file](/mesoSPIM/config/demo_config.py) to your old configuration file.

 ## Troubleshooting
-Any errors during software startup and acquisition can be displayed in the mamba/conda terminal, and will be recorded in the time stamped log file in `mesoSPIM/log` folder.
-The log file is individual for each session, named by date, eg `mesoSPIM/log/20241210-154845.log`.
+Some errors during software startup and acquisition can be displayed in the mamba/conda terminal, while a highly detailed log will be recorded in the time-stamped file in `mesoSPIM/log` folder.
+This log file is individual for each session, named by date and time of software start-up, eg `mesoSPIM/log/20241210-154845.log`.

 ## Documentation for users
 For instructions on how to use mesoSPIM-control, please check out the documentation: